Syuparn/Pangaea/README.md

 But Chains in Pangaea has more power...

 ## Chain context
-Dot chain is "one of" the method chain in Pangaea.
+Dot chain is "one of" the method chains in Pangaea.
 There are some kinds of chain styles, and each one shows different "context".
 (The concept is from Perl :) )